20kdc/OC-KittenOS/README.md

 That's what the "SYSTEM HEROES" thing is about.

+## Authors

+Most code and data here by 20kdc.

+Exceptions must be noted in this section, on a per-file basis, including submitted patches.

+## About code/README.asc

+It exists because it needs to exist.

 ## Known Issues (That Aren't KittenOS NEO's Fault)

 Touch calibration could be off if the setPrecise support mess didn't work properly.